cyclr/docs/Nice-CXOne-authentication.md

 ### Register Application

-Before setting up the Nice CXOne connector, you will need to register an application, which can be done [here](https://developer.niceincontact.com/Documentation/ApplicationRegistration).
+To setup up the Nice CXOne connector, you need to register an Application.
+You can find Nice CXOne's guide to do this [here](https://developer.niceincontact.com/Documentation/ApplicationRegistration).

 ### Get authentication details